Advertisements

 2. University Fees

-As mentioned above, there are no tuition fees for undergraduate courses in state-owned universities in Germany.
+As mentioned above, there is no tuition fees for undergraduate courses in state-owned universities in Germany.
 That doesn’t mean you are free from paying any money whatsoever.
 There may be administrative costs and these are categorized under university fees.
-These university fees also include the social contribution of the students and the semester fees.
+This university fees also include social contribution of the students and the semester fees.

 Semester fees differ from university to university in Germany and this is applicable to both undergraduate and postgraduate graduate courses.